pascalguttmann/obat/docs/workspace/pss/outstage/outstage.md

 ballast resistor is
 $$ R_E \gtrapprox 22 m \Omega $$

+!!! info
+    The thermal voltage $U_T$ is not temperature independent as assumed in this calculation.
+The effect of the thermal voltage change on the base current is rather small compared to the effect of $\gamma$.
+Additionally the thermal voltage is increased with temperature reducing the base current thus the effect counteracts the thermal runaway.
+Therefore when neglected the inequality constraint is not violated.

 The selected current limiting transistor of the short circuit protection `DNLS350` has an base-emitter turn on voltage
 $$ V_{BE,on} \approx 700mV | I_{C} = 300mA, T = 25°C $$